DataDog/documentation/content/en/tracing/api_catalog/_index.md

 API Catalog combines data from across Datadog to provide opinionated workflows so you can explore and monitor your APIs from different sources in one unified view.
 API Catalog provides:

 - **Automated discoverability** - One inventory for all public, private, and partner APIs, where _endpoints_ are the organizing principle.
-- **Correlation of all API metadata** from different Datadog sources.
+- **Correlation of and direct linking to API metadata** from different Datadog sources.
 - **API endpoint metrics**, such as **Last Seen**, **Requests**, **Latency**, and **Errors**, to identify performance issues and track API health.
 - **Alerting** on endpoints that deviate from defined performance expectations and thresholds.
-- Resolving incidents faster with API **ownership information** (team, on-call, communication channels) directly associated with each endpoint, to know who to reach when something goes wrong
+- Resolving incidents faster with API **ownership information** (team, on-call, communication channels) directly associated with each endpoint, to know who to reach when something goes wrong.
+- A view of the coverage and status of **API monitors, synthetic tests, and security signals**, with direct access to more information for your incident, troubleshooting, and vulnerability investigations.

 <div class="alert alert-info">See <a href="/tracing/api_catalog/get_started/#key-terminology">Key terminology</a> for some background on concepts that are important to understanding what API Catalog does.</div>

 ## Getting started

-If you're already monitoring the performance of your services using APM, API Catalog automatically detects API and endpoints in your instrumented services.
+If you're already monitoring the performance of your services using APM, API Catalog automatically detects the APIs and endpoints in your instrumented services.

 See [Setting up API Catalog][3] for more information, including how to add APIs and endpoints for services that aren't auto-discovered.